jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - If auto-save is on, triggers or resets an auto-save timer when the update function is called.
   - Automatically saves the project when the auto-save timer goes off, using a temporary filename if necessary.
   - Code style for rendering source code declared in a markdown text file.
-# MarkdownCode > services > Selection service
-- The selection service is a global singleton object that manages the currently selected text.
 # MarkdownCode > services > Undo service
 - The undo service records user text edits in different monaco-editors.
 - It includes both an undo and redo list.
-# MarkdownCode > services > line parser
-- Service for parsing markdown lines and updating links in project's data-list items.
-- Parse function:
-  - Accepts a string and the line index as input.
-  - Performs the following:
-    - Trims and converts the line to lowercase.
-    - If the line starts with '#', it's a header:
-      - If a text-fragment object already exists at that index in the project, update it.
-Otherwise, create a new line object.
-      - Update all line-fragments below the new text-fragment to have the new text-fragment as their parent.
-      - Count the number of '#' at the beginning of the line to determine the level of the text-fragment.
-      - Find the first text-fragment above the current one that is one level higher and use it as the parent of the new text-fragment.
-    - If it's a regular line, store it as a line-object:
-      - If a line-object already exists at that index in the project, update it.
-      - If no line-object or text-fragment exists yet, create a new line-object and use the first higher text-fragment as its parent.
-# MarkdownCode > services > position-tracking service
-- Tracks the text-fragment the user is working on.
-- Keeps track of:
-  - Currently selected line number.
-  - Text-fragment related to the currently selected line.
-  - EventTarget that stores events monitoring changes in the selected text-fragment.
-- Provides the following methods:
-  - Set currently selected line.
-    - If the new value is different from the current selected line:
-      - Get the related object from the project's data list.
-      - If this is a new text-fragment or a line-object with a different parent text-fragment, trigger the on-changed event for all registered events.
 # MarkdownCode > services > gpt service
 - Responsible for communication with the open-ai api backend, primarily used by other services.
 - Uses the openai node.js library for communication.